Skip to Main Content

 • MATH1030

-CALCULUS FOR BUSINESS, ECONOMICSAND MGMT SCIENCES
+CALCULUS FOR BUSINESS, ECONOMICS

 MATH1030

-CALCULUS FOR BUSINESS, ECONOMICSAND MGMT SCIENCES
+CALCULUS FOR BUSINESS, ECONOMICS

 Credits (Min/Max): 3/3

-A one-semester course in the differential and integral calculus of functions of a single variable.
+PREREQUISITE: MATH1010 A one-semester course in the differential and integral calculus of functions of a single variable.
 Emphasis on concepts and the skills of differentiation and integration with applications from Administration, Economics and Managerial Sciences.

 PREREQUISITES: